issalab/mkturk/public/mkturk/readme.md

 SampleOFF (default = 0 milliseconds): Duration in milliseconds that a gray screen is presented after the sample image before the response screen.
 This implements the delay in a DMS task.
 SampleOFF=0, leads to no delay

-KeepSampleON (default = 0 --> extinguishes sample screen before test/choice screens): KeepSampleON=0, sample is presented according to duration in scene file, KeepSampleON=1 sample remains on during test & choice screens.
-This implements a spatial match to sample instead of extinguishig as would happen in a delayed match-to-sample.

 TestGridIndex (default = [0,1] --> default to 2-way task using first two gridpoints): Index on grid where test images appear.
 Length of TestGridIndex corresponds to number of possible choices subject will see (n-way task).
 There could be m test classes but of those a subset of n = TestGridIndex.length will be shown on a given trial, where m test classes >= n test choices.
 One of these will be the correct class and the remaining n-1 will be distractors.

 ObjectGridIndex (default = [] --> Test classes are not tied to a particular screen (response) location which is the Match-to-Sample setting): TASK.ObjectGridIndex is used to convert to a Stimulus-Response (SR) task.
 If this variable is set, then each object is tied to a particular location on the grid.
 TASK.ObjectGridIndex.length must equal TASK.ImageBagsTest.length for appropriate assignment of each object label to a grid location.

 TestOFF (default = 0 milliseconds): Choice screen appears TestOFF milliseconds after test image is extinguished.
 If TestOFF=0, then test screen does not extinguish (go to blank gray) until same-different choice screen appears.
 If KeepTestON=1, then test image reappears during the same-different choice screen.

-KeepTestON (default = 0 --> extinguises test screen before choice screen): KeepTestON=0, test is presented only for testON milliseconds, KeepTestON=1 test remains on during choice screen.
-This only applies to same-different task when responses are indicated on additional choice screen following test screen.
+KeepSampleON (default = 0 --> extinguishes sample screen before test/choice screens): KeepSampleON=0, sample is presented according to duration in scene file, KeepSampleON=1 sample remains on during test & choice screens.
+This implements a spatial match to sample instead of extinguishig as would happen in a delayed match-to-sample.

 **HideTestDistractors (currently inactive):** HideTestDistractors=1, hides the distractor choices so that subject only sees matching choice.
 Still gets punished if touches blank area where the incorrect button would have been.

+SampleOutsideGracePeriod (default = 0 --> punish touches or viewing outside sample image sequence): Time in milliseconds that subject is allowed to touch or view non-target parts of screen after sample screen appears (note: test screen is also part of the launched sequence).
+If do not want to punish touches (viewing) outside of sample+test targets, then set TASK.SampleOutsideGracePeriod to be longer than the total duration of the RSVP or MtS or SR or SD image sequence being shown.
+Could just choose an arbitrarily large value like 20000 milliseconds if do not want to calculate the duration of the frame sequence.

 ___________________________________________________________________________